-Seasonal Chapter presidents and stewards working on Union matters during the period of release will be granted access to IRS facilities, consistent with IRS security access standards.
+Up to two (2) seasonal stewards per Chapter working on Union matters during the period of release will be granted access to IRS facilities consistent with IRS security access standards.
 ID cards will be retained during the period of release for designated NTEU stewards.